Attack Graph Convolutional Networks by Adding Fake Nodes: Experimental Results

+For attacking a single node, three fakes nodes with an average 5 edges are added.
+Table \ref{tab:non-targeted_one} shows that Greedy method achieves lower accuracy than GradArgmax method in both types of normalization.
+In our experiments the number of added links is small, thus the fake nodes' degrees are all fell in 95\% confidence interval of power-law distribution.
+To further illustrate that our method perturbs the graph very slightly, we use number of connected components which is a stronger criterion than node degree distributions. \CH{number of strongly connnected components?}After adding fakes nodes and edges, the number of connected components only changes within 3\% \MH {get a number instead fo saying slightly }\XY{changed} for both datasets.
+Also to be noted that we did not perform Greedy-GAN attack for one node, because the numbers of real and fake nodes are so unbalanced and the discriminator will over-fit to the added three nodes.

+Next we consider attacking a group of nodes together rather than a single node.
+In the experiment, we randomly sampled 100 nodes as our attack target and added 2.5\% labelled fake nodes with average 10 links per fake node.
+The results in Table \ref{tab:attack_100} shows that our Greedy and Greedy-GAN methods perform better than GradArgmax.
+Moreover, even directly compared with the results from the Nettack paper \cite{netattack}, which changing edges and features on existing nodes simultaneously, our methods could reach comparable result in Table \ref{tab:non-targeted_one} and \ref{tab:attack_100}.\CH{a bit confusing since we also have GradArgmax in the table and we are much better}\XY{that is because the gradArgmax does not give every fake node an edge to the real one, some fake nodes are still dangling nodes, that they are not good, changed}

+For the Greedy-GAN method, we choose the parameter c=0.1 in Equation \ref{eq:greedy_gan}, in the way that it’s more focusing on attacking than generating real features.
+We notice that there are some cases that Greedy-GAN performances better than Greedy Algorithm in terms of accuracy of GCN, which is a little bit against people intuition.
+Intuitively, Greedy should always be better than Greedy GAN, since Greedy-GAN limits the feature spaces.
+We observe that Greedy method is easier to stuck in local optimum during the optimization procedure (e.g., keep adding/dropping the same edge), while Greedy-GAN has more smoothed optimization curve, because of the added discrimination loss.
+We will discuss more about how different $c$ influences efficiency of attacking in Section \ref{diff_c_subsect}.

+To check whether the attacks change the graph structure significantly, we check the number of connected components.
+Number of connected components is a widely used parameter in graph theory when describing graphs structures.
+It is a stronger criterion than node degree distributions.

-We compare the effectiveness of random, Greedy algorithm, and Greedy-GAN algorithm in attacking a given GCN.
-Table \ref{tab:compare} shows the accuracy before and after non-targeted attacks.
-We can see that both Greedy and Greedy-GAN methods work with row-wise and symmetric normalization on the adjacency matrix.
-Greedy reduces the classification accuracy further than Greedy-GAN, because Greedy-GAN generates features of nodes closer to the real nodes, and leads to lost in attacking performance.
-We train a discriminator using randomly generated nodes, then feed it with fake features generated by Greedy and Greedy-GAN algorithms.
-The F1 scores of the discriminators shows that it is much harder to differentiate the features of a node between real and fake nodes under attacks by Greedy-GAN, as compared to Greedy.
+We observed that GradArgmax attack produce a larger number of components, while both of our methods stay relatively unchanged.
+Furthermore, we train a classifier using randomly generated nodes, then feed it with fake features generated by Greedy and Greedy-GAN algorithms.
+The f1 scores of the classifier indicate that it is much harder to differentiate the features of a node between real and fake under attacks by Greedy-GAN, as compared to Greedy.
+This means that Greedy-GAN attack, although sometimes having lower success rate, can produce fake nodes that are harder to be detected.

-\subsection{targeted attack}
+\subsection{Targeted Attack}